manhtuando97/HyperAlign/README.md

    > 2: HyperAlign-WC,
    > 3: HyperAlign-WA,
    > 4: HyperAlign-WAC
+- [PRED] whether to save alignment prediction (by choosing the node having the most similar embedding) in the prediction output folder.
+  > 0: not saved,
+  > 1: saved

-For example: python main.py --dataset1 email-Enron1 --dataset2 email-Enron2 --input_dimensions 32 --hid_dim 64 --t 3
+For example: python main.py --dataset1 email-Enron1 --dataset2 email-Enron2 --input_dimensions 32 --hid_dim 64 --t 3 --pred 1

-The output will be stored in folder *output*.
+The output node embeddings will be stored in folder *output*, and the prediction will be stored in folder *prediction*.